ehthiede/PyEDGAR/README.rst

 .. end-badges

 Package for performing dynamical Galerkin expansion on trajectory data.
+Currently in pre-alpha, all very much in development.

 * Free software: MIT license